Indian Super League: Transfer regulations and foreign players

-Player transfers may only take place within transfer windows set by the All India Football Federation and approved by the FIFA.
-The two transfer windows run from June 9 to August 31 and from January 1 to January 31.
-Player registrations cannot be exchanged outside these windows except under specific license from the AIFF, usually on an emergency basis; if a player is injured and ruled out for at least two months, the club can permanently replace him, also if the club terminates the contract of a registered player, then a replacement can be signed.
+Player transfers may only take place within transfer windows set by the AIFF and approved by the FIFA.
+The two transfer windows run from 9 June to 31 August and from 1 January to 31 January.
+Player registrations cannot be exchanged outside these windows except under a specific license from the AIFF, usually on an emergency basis; if a player is injured and ruled out for at least two months, the club can permanently replace him, also if the club terminates the contract of a registered player, then a replacement can be signed.
 Although loan transfers and registrations can take place even outside the transfer windows.

-During the initial seasons, the no. of foreigners in a squad varied from 7–10, which was gradually reduced as the league achieved AFC and FIFA recognition, and the organisers emphasised more on developing Indian players.
-As of 2021–22, a club can have a maximum squad strength of 35 men, including at most 6 foreigners (1 of them must belong to an AFC member nation) and 3 registered goalkeepers.
+During the initial seasons, the no. of foreigners in a squad varied from 7–10, which was gradually reduced as the league achieved AFC and FIFA recognition, and the organizers emphasized more on developing Indian players.
+As of 2024–25, a club can have a maximum squad strength of 35 men, including at most 6 foreigners, and a minimum of 3 registered goalkeepers.
+Previously, it was mandated for one of the foreigners to be from an AFC member nation, but following the AFC removing the need of such a player in Asian continental competitions, the ISL also removed the rule.

 A club can also have an injury replacement for a domestic player.
 If a club registers less than 35 players by the end of the window, they can still fill the quota post the stipulated date provided the player is a free agent.
-FSDL also mandated the clubs to sign at least 4 under-21 players, with minimum 2 of them being a part of the matchday squad.
-Previously, it was also mandatory for the clubs to get the approval of the league for three of their foreign signings, wherein players who have played a minimum of 1000 minutes last season were automatically approved.
+FSDL also mandated the clubs to sign at least 4 under-21 players, with a minimum of 2 of them being a part of the matchday squad.

+Previously, it was also mandatory for the clubs to get the approval of the league for three of their foreign signings, wherein players who played a minimum of 1000 minutes last season were automatically approved.
 But this rule was later scrapped and the clubs no longer need to approach the organisers for approval.

 Top scorers

-Bold denotes players still playing in the Indian Super League,Italics denotes players still playing professional football.
+Bold denotes players still playing in the Indian Super League.

 Wages

-Every club has to follow a squad salary cap of ₹16.5 crores (≈ $2.2 million), which includes individual performance bonus (exclusive of team bonus), agent/intermediary fee and other arrangements with the players, although loan wages and transfer fees are not included within the salary cap.
-A club has an option to sign a marquee player, through the League's approval, whose salary is excluded from the stated salary cap.
-Failing to follow the regulations, a club may risk deduction of points, possible fines and/or sanctions by the league.
+Every club has to follow a squad salary cap of ₹18 crores (≈ $2.15 million), which includes individual performance bonuses (exclusive of team bonus), agent/intermediary fees, and other arrangements with the players, although loan wages and transfer fees are not included within the salary cap.
+The league also allows the clubs to exclude two players from the salary cap value.
+Failing to follow the regulations, a club may risk deduction of points, possible fines, or sanctions by the league.